North Pembroke Elementary School

 A Note from the Office

-Dear North Pembroke Families,
+Dear NPES Families,

 Mr. Murphy and Mrs. Charpentier

-Health office Update
+Health Office Update

 Should They Stay or Should They Go?
 When School Children/Youth are Sick